By Gina Morin, Design Intervention

 If you know you need a new website or a refresh on the one you have, I suggest you purchase the domain name.
 That way, when you are ready to have your website created, you'll be comforted knowing that your domain is secured.

-I would hold off on hosting packages until you either map out the plan for what kind of website you need and/or you speak to a professional to help you work through those details and possibly design and build the website for you.
+I suggest holding off on hosting packages until you either map out the plan for what kind of website you need and/or you speak to a professional to help you work through those details and possibly design and build the website for you.

 As a small business owner, having a website isn't optional anymore.
 A website is a must-have piece to establish credibility in your business and reach your customers.
 The good news is you don't need to do it alone.
 Need help to pull this all together?
 Let's Chat!